Most frontend teams do not have a simulation problem. They have a workflow problem.

 - Start the local app.

-- Choose the device profile you actually care about.
+Cmd+Alt+Eto toggle the simulator panel. - Choose the device profile you actually care about from the Foundry grid or Command Palette.